 Understanding what addiction is and how it can affect an individual is often the best first step to take for rehabilitation.
-Whether the addict suffers from drug addiction, alcohol addiction or another type of addictive behavior, such as sex or gambling, often the course of action is quite similar.
-In the simplest of terms, addiction is a chronic disease that can affect a person physically, psychologically and emotionally.
+Whether the individual suffers from drug addiction, alcohol addiction, or another type of addictive behavior, such as sex or gambling, often the beliefs about self and course of action is quite similar.
+In the simplest of terms, addiction is a chronic disease that can affect a person physically, psychologically, and emotionally.

 An individual who is addicted is often unable to control their craving for the object of their addiction and frequently relapsing after promising themselves or others that they would abstain.
-Eventually the cost outweighs the benefits to the addict and the individual either goes through an effective addiction treatment program or succumbs to the more severe effects of the addiction, which can include sickness, injury, great financial and personal losses or even death.
+Eventually the cost outweighs the benefits and the addicted individual either enters an effective addiction treatment program or succumbs to the more severe effects of the addiction, which can include sickness, injury, great financial and personal losses or even death.
 This is true of all addictions.

 Most Common Addictions

 In addition to drug addiction and alcohol addiction, there are many other types of addiction in today’s culture.
 There are different types of compulsions that individuals face and try to work through on a regular basis, some of which are less well-known or understood by the general public.
 This can create more of an obstacle for addicts causing them to believe that no one understands their disease.